yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-gigaspace-interface.markdown

 ---
 layout: post
-title:  The Space Interface
+title:  Overview
 categories: XAP97
-weight: 150
+weight: 50
-parent: programmers-guide.html
+parent: the-gigaspace-interface-overview.html
 ---

-{% summary %}A Space is a logical in-memory service, which can store entries of information.{% endsummary %}

-# Overview
+{% summary %}{%endsummary%}

 A Space is a logical in-memory service, which can store entries of information.
 An entry is a domain object; In Java, an entry can be as simple a POJO or a SpaceDocument.

 When a client connects to a space, a proxy is created that holds a connection which implements the space API.
 All client interaction is performed through this proxy.